UAAP Season 78 Men's Football Final

-The UAAP Season 78 Men's Football Final took place on 5 May 2016 at the Rizal Memorial Stadium.
-It was contested between UP Fighting Maroons and Ateneo Blue Eagles.
+The UAAP Season 78 Men's Football Final took place on 5 May 2016 at the Rizal Memorial Stadium, featuring a matchup between UP Fighting Maroons and Ateneo Blue Eagles.
 UP won 4–1, with one goal from Daniel Gadia and a hat-trick from Kintaro Miyagi, to claim their sixth UAAP Football Championship final victory; Ateneo's goal was scored by Mikko Mabanag.

 The men's and women's Final matches were on May 5, 2016, which was exactly eight months after the start of the season on September 5, 2015.

 The UP Fighting Maroons dedicated their win for their teammate Rogie Maglinas who had just died of cancer.

 Route to the Final

 From the elimination round, Ateneo Blue Eagles and UP Fighting Maroons made to the Final Four with De La Salle Green Archers and UST Growling Tigers.
 In the playoffs, the number 1 seeded UP Fighting Maroons beat the number 4 UST Growling Tigers by a score of 3-0, while in the other match, number 2 seeded De La Salle Green Archers was beaten by their arch-rival and number 3 seeded Ateneo Blue Eagles via penalty shoot-out that makes Ateneo meet UP in the Championship match.